Release Policy

 • Rule type: WARNING

-• Warning message: The optional %q label is missing.
+• WARNING message: The optional %q label is missing.
 Label description: %s

 • Code: labels.optional_labels